pratham2003/cfcommunity/wp-content/plugins/qtranslate-slug/readme.txt

 4. Qtranslate Slug options page for translate base permastructs of post_types and taxonomies.

 == Changelog ==

+= New in Versions 1.1.12 =

+* fixed warnings in settings
+* replace qtranslate with our own for taxonomies

+= New in Versions 1.1.10 and 1.1.11 =

+* Fixing wrong commit to wp.org
+* Clean deleted files
+= New in Version 1.1.9 =

+Lots of bug fixes!
+Thanks again to everyone that contributed to this project, with commits, bug reports and suggestions.

+* Compatibility with qtranslate-X! ( thanks @beheist, pull #85, fixing most of #80 )
+* More updates to the portuguese translation ( thanks pedro-mendonca, pull #86)
+* Corrected the link to language files ( thanks pedro-mendonca )
+* Added translation for some hardcoded texts ( thanks pedro-mendonca )
+* Corrected a link from 'qtranslate' to 'qts' language files ( thanks pedro-mendonca )
+* Fixed taxonomies slugs ( thanks to [eirikv's bug report](https://wordpress.org/support/topic/categories-slug-dont-work) )
+* Fixed many warnings ( thanks piffpaffpuff, issue #78 and to [pedrodu1](https://wordpress.org/support/topic/warnings-qtranslate-slugphp) )
+* Changed the behaviour of "Quick Edit", from the wp forums [1](https://wordpress.org/support/topic/categories-tags-and-quick-edit-dont-show-in-admin) [2](https://wordpress.org/support/topic/quick-edit-inhibited-by-qtranslate-slug-with-wp-41-mqtranslate) ( thanks everyone!! )
+* Fixed the menus!
+Now you can properly use one menu for every language.
+Use the dropdown section "Languages", and for each item, change the "Navigation Label" and "Title Attribute".
+Select "All languages", to make sure everything is awesome!
+All these features were a consequence of fixing all the warnings based on [Gery's bug report](https://wordpress.org/support/topic/qtranslate-slug-conflicting-with-ubermenu).
+* Minor fixes, etc.

 = New in Version 1.1.9 =